 Pelagic fishing for capelin, herring, mackerel, and blue whiting, using pelagic trawl and purse-seine, accounts for the largest catches (by weight).
 The most important demersal fisheries are the bottom-trawl fisheries for cod, haddock, saithe, and redfish conducted on the continental shelf all around Iceland.
-Owing to the widely distributed nature of herring, mackerel, and blue whiting, these stocks are not presented in the "Status of fisheries resources" section of this document.

-This overview covers ICES Division 27.5.a, and parts of divisions 27.2.a, 27.5.b, 27.12.a, 27.14.a, and 27.14.b (hereafter, the area prefixes are omitted), and provides:
+This overview covers ICES Division 27.5.a and parts of divisions 27.2.a, 27.5.b, 27.12.a, 27.14.a, and 27.14.b (hereafter, the area prefixes are omitted), and provides: